dilernia/pcCov/README.md

 Demonstration of using pcCov
 ================

-## Simulate multivariate time series data
+## Simulate multivariate gaussian time series data

 First, we simulate data from a first-order autoregressive (AR(1)) model for demonstration purposes.